YouweGit/FileManager/README.md

 * <b>extended_template</b><br>
   The media template will extend with the given template.<br>
   For example: you can define your layout template in here.
+* <b>full_exceptions</b><br>
+  If true, display the exception in the error modal.<br>
+  When you leave it false, it will not show the full error for security reasons.<br>
+  You don't want to give an user all the information, like the full upload path, when something went wrong.<br>

 Route: